Maine Water Quality at a Glance

 Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, high cholesterol, and developmental effects in children

-Current Status: 502 drinking water sites exceed Maine’s 20 ppt standard for six PFAS compounds, with 191 wells identified above standards and 125 filtration systems installed Maine Standards: 20 ppt for six PFAS compounds (alone or in combination), stricter than federal requirements
+Current Status: 576 private wells exceed Maine’s 20 ppt standard for six PFAS compounds, with 495 filtration systems installed to protect residents Maine Standards: 20 ppt for six PFAS compounds (alone or in combination), stricter than federal requirements

 Dirty Chemical barrels

-Source: Historical land application of municipal sludge and septage on agricultural fields, paper mill operations, and other industrial activities throughout Maine’s rural communities
+Source: Historical land application of municipal sludge and septage on agricultural fields, with investigations at 1,066 sites statewide where contaminated materials were spread over decades

 Health Effects: Varies by contaminant but includes potential cardiovascular effects, liver impacts, and increased cancer risk from prolonged exposure to contaminated drinking water and food